 All too soon, we were back at Nature’s kennel where I pet each of my dogs to thank them before hitching them back to their kennels.
 We went back to the cabin for tea and coffee, and we all shared excited stories of the morning.
 Everyone had an amazing time, and we all wore gleeful grins which remained plastered to our faces as we visited the puppy pen before departing for Tahquamenon Falls.

 By the time we drove into Tahquamenon Falls State Park, we had all developed a big appetite so our first stop was to grab lunch at Tahquamenon Falls Brewery.
 Then we hit the trail.
-The upper falls are close enough to the trailhead that walk there can hardly be described as a hike.
+The upper falls are close enough to the trailhead that the walk there can hardly be described as a hike.
 David and Caleb tossed a football around as we tromped through the snow, and soon the falls were in sight.
 There was more ice build-up than there had been last January, and we could see ice plating the cliff behind the moving curtain of water.

 The upper falls are stunning any time of year, and visiting them was a great way to round out our exciting day before retreating to our hotel to relax in the hot tub and sauna.

-The next morning we slept in before loading up our cars and heading even further north.
+The next morning we slept late before loading up our cars and heading even further north.
 All weekend long, people had been telling to make sure we stopped under the Mackinac Bridge to see the blue ice on way home, but we had one more stop to make first.
 We planned to hike along the shoreline at Whitefish Point before turning south.
 The main attraction at Whitefish Point is a shipwreck museum that is closed durning the winter, but our main interest was in seeing Lake Superior which is, in my opinion, the greatest of the Great Lakes (although it’s a close race).
 Superior was in the mood to impress that morning, and we all looked over her icy shore in awe at the natural sculpture that sprawled before us.

 Blue ice piled up, crunching against gentle snowy hills at the shoreline, and Canada was visible across the lake.
 When my brothers and I are together, it doesn’t take much for us to revert to a childlike spirit of adventure, and this fantastic setting pushed us into our own little world.
 Out on the ice we weren’t a group of siblings in Michigan, we were Antarctic explorers conquering new ground and putting up first ascents.
 We began scrambling up snowy volcanoes and shouting “FIRST TO SUMMIT!” at the top of our lungs.
 Off in the distance to the east, we could see a massive pile of blue ice looming on the horizon.
 We immediately knew that we had to get to it and climb to the top.